pymc-devs/pymc/docs/source/contributing/developer_guide.md

     -  [Inferencing Linear Mixed Model with EM.ipynb](https://github.com/junpenglao/Planet_Sakaar_Data_Science/blob/master/Ports/Inferencing%20Linear%20Mixed%20Model%20with%20EM.ipynb)
     -  [Laplace approximation in  pymc.ipynb](https://github.com/junpenglao/Planet_Sakaar_Data_Science/blob/master/Ports/Laplace%20approximation%20in%20pymc.ipynb)
 -  Connecting it to other library within a model
-    -  Using "black box" likelihood function by creating a custom Aesara Op.
+    -  Using "black box" likelihood function by creating a custom PyTensor Op.
     -  Using emcee
 -  Using other library for inference
     -  Connecting to Julia for solving ODE (with gradient for solution that can be used in NUTS)